Wills, Trusts & Probate

 Frequently Asked Questions About Conservatorships in Rancho Mirage

 Yes, conservatorships can be modified or terminated if circumstances change.
-For example, if the conservatee regains capacity or if the conservator is not fulfilling their duties, the court can adjust or end the conservatorship upon petition and review.
-Ongoing court supervision helps ensure the arrangement remains appropriate.
+For example, if a conservatee regains capacity or if the conservator is not fulfilling duties, interested parties may petition the court to adjust or end the arrangement.
+The court reviews evidence supporting modification or termination and may order reassessments or hearings.
+Regular oversight and the ability for family members to raise concerns provide flexibility to respond to changes in the conservatee’s condition or care needs over time.

 Leave a Reply